-There is, in fact, a brisk introductory encyclopaedia article notionally addressed to philosophers by Jean-Pierre Marquis, ‘Category Theory’, The Stanford Encyclopedia of Philosophy.
-But while this is a useful source of pointers forward to different areas of interest, I suspect most beginners won’t be enlightened at all, as this is already pretty abstract (and indeed will probably only reinforce the impression that you need to know a lot of mathematics before you can get to grips with categories — not so).
+The Stanford Encyclopedia of Philosophy has a brisk introductory encyclopaedia article notionally addressed to philosophers by Jean-Pierre Marquis, ‘Category Theory’.
+But while piece this is a useful source of pointers forward to different areas of interest, I suspect most beginners won’t be enlightened at all, as it is already pretty abstract (and indeed will probably only reinforce the impression that you need to know a lot of mathematics before you can get to grips with categories — not so).
 Better to return to this article once you are already moderately acquainted with category theory.
-So where to start?
+So where to begin?

 I’ll start with three introductory books with different virtues, in something like order of difficulty:

 - F. William Lawvere and Stephen H. Schanuel, Conceptual Mathematics: A First Introduction to Categories (CUP 2nd edn.
 2009).
-A genuinely gentle introduction — extraordinarily so at the outset — that slowly introduces you to new categorial ways of thinking about some familiar things.
-In fact, you might well find the book rather too slow and even a bit condescending at the outset (does the likely reader really need to have it explained, at length, over a hundred pages into the book, that if P then Q and if not-Q then not-P are equivalent?).
-However, such irritations aside, you do end up after a remarkably painless journey having learnt rather more than you realize.
-And the second edition is notably more useful than the first because it adds chapters that ease the transitions to more advanced topics.
+A genuinely gentle introduction that slowly introduces you to new categorial ways of thinking about some familiar things.
+In fact, you might well find the book rather too slow and are than a bit condescending at the outset (does the likely reader really need to have it explained, at length, over a hundred pages into the book, that if P then Q and if not-Q then not-P are equivalent?).
+However, if you can ignore such irritations, you do end up after a pretty painless journey having learnt rather more than you realize.
+(The second edition is notably more useful than the first because it adds chapters that ease the transitions to more advanced topics.)